 We at West Marine—along with our paint and maintenance equipment and supplies manufacturers—are eager to see that you get the best possible results from the products we carry.
 You will find basic hints here in the West Advisors.
 For more specialized tasks, such as repairing blisters or heavily damaged areas of your boat, see the broad range of books and videos listed in our catalog or available on this website.

 We have handbooks and manuals from many of our suppliers that we are happy to send you at no charge.
-Interlux’s Boat Paint Guide and Color Chart (Model 5422381) and Pettit’s Boat Painting Guide (Model 10484244) are two examples.
+Interlux’s Boat Paint Guide and Color Chart (Model 5422381) and Pettit’s Boat Painting Guide (Model 10484244) are two examples, available for free download below.
 Also, several of our major paint suppliers list toll-free phone numbers that you can call during business hours for help.
 And finally, of course, our West Marine Product Advisors are available by phone Monday through Friday, 6am–5pm (Pacific Time) at 1-800-BOATING (1-800-262-8464).

 One-part polyurethane: by far the most popular choice, and the one we recommend most highly.
 We consider it ideal for do-it-yourselfers who can achieve near-professional results with a brush or roller.
 And even though it’s not quite as hard or durable as two-part polyurethanes, many professional painters find it close enough in appearance that they prefer it to all other enamels.
 Look at Pettit Easypoxy, Interlux Brightside or West Marine SeaGloss Pro.